 This online training concludes with a pass or fail assessment, which requires a score of 80% to pass.
 Two attempts are given to achieve this passing mark.

-On passing the knowledge test, the trainees are awarded an internationally recognised RoSPA-approved certificates.
+On passing the knowledge test, the trainees are awarded an internationally recognised RoSPA assured certificates.
 These certificates are sent online in PDF format via registered emails and are printable.

-After passing the knowledge test, trainees will earn a certificate showing completion of this RoSPA-approved course.
+After passing the knowledge test, trainees will earn a certificate showing completion of this RoSPA assured course.

 The health effects of these substances are different for different persons and depend on the nature of the substance.